mhogomchungu/tasks/README.md

            and then runs the wrapped function in a different thread.The registered function will run in the current thread.

+3. .await() This medhod does a few things:
+            1. Suspends the current thread at a point where this medhod is called.
-3. .await() suspends the calling function and then runs the wrapped function in a separate thread and then unsuspends the calling function when the wrapped function finish running.The suspension will be done without blocking the current thread leaving free to perform other tasks.
+            2. Creates a background thread and then runs the wrapped function in the background thread.
+            3. Unsuspends the current thread when the wrapped function finish and let the thread current continue normally.

+	    The suspension at step 1 is done without blocking the thread and hence the suspension can be done in the GUI thread and the GUI will remain responsive.

             recommending reading up on C#'s await keyword to get a sense of how .await() works.

 Example use case for the Task::run().then() API can be found here[0].
 Additional example is [2] where an API is declared and [3] where the declared API is used.